 Wrap up warmly and keep a little something for added inner warmth in your pocket, whilst more and more carnival enthusiasts gather around you.
 Contrary to other carnivals in Europe, nobody wears a mask or has their face painted.

 It starts with the Morgestraich.
-At 4am on the dot, the inner city of Basle is plunged into absolute darkness.
-There is even a law which allows shopkeepers to be fined if they don’t switch off the illumination in their window displays.
+At 4 am on the dot, the inner city of Basle is plunged into absolute darkness.
+There is even a law that allows shopkeepers to be fined if they don’t switch off the illumination in their window displays.

 Then out of the darkness comes the eerie sound of hundreds of piccolo pipes and drums accompanied by marching feet.
 Slowly, huge lanterns sway into view, decorated with bizarre figures including grinning skulls.
 They are carried by the members of the different carnival societies, called cliques.

 The flickering lights inside the lanterns cast their glow on the even more bizarre costumes of the clique members.
 They are covered from head to toe with huge masks featuring massive noses, wide, grinning mouths, and wigs in all colors.
 The whole impression is mesmerizing and a little bit frightening.

 The crowds which line the designated route the Morgestraich is taking, watch in awe and silence.
 No cheering, no applause only the sound of pipes, drums and marching feet.

 An estimated 100,000 visitors come to Basel each Fasnacht and none of them want to miss the Morgestraich which is the most characteristic feature.
 That’s why I had to be up and on the bridge so early because the Middle Bridge over the river Rhine is one of the best viewing points.